nicky-nym/nicky-nym.github.io/pages/kinematic.md

 * _[Velotopia](https://www.nai010.com/en/publicaties/velotopia/130528)_, by Steven Fleming

 ## TODO: Content to add

-> Economic literature linking the wealth of cities to spatial concentrations is quite abundant and is no longer controversial in academic circles. ...
-The 2009 World Bank Development Report "Reshaping Economic Geography," and the report of the Commission on Growth and Development "Urbanization and Growth" (published the same year) exhaustively summarize and document the theoretical and empirical arguments justifying the economic advantage provided by the spatial concentration of economic activities in large cities.[^bertaud]

 > In their 2009 book, aptly title Mobility First, Sam Staley and Adrian Moore describe in detail the cross-disciplinary reforms in road and urban transport design and in road pricing, among other things, that would be required to maintain mobility in cities in the twenty-first century.[^bertaud]